golemfactory/docker-provider/README.md

 ## Requirements

 - Docker
 - Docker-compose
 - Linux machine (Nested virtualization enabled)

 ## Procedure

-1. Build Docker image: `docker-compose build`
+1. Build the Docker image using `docker-compose build`.
-2. Start provider: `docker-compose up -d`
+2. Start the provider with `docker-compose up -d`.

 ## Configuration

-### Switching between mainnet / testnet
+### Switching Between Mainnet and Testnet

-By default the provider will start on the testnet, but you can head into the `Dockerfile` and modify CMD with the parameter `--payment-network testnet` to `--payment-network mainnet`
+By default, the provider starts on the testnet.
+You can switch to the mainnet by modifying the `Dockerfile`.
+Replace `--payment-network testnet` with `--payment-network mainnet` in CMD.

-### Pricing Modification
+### Modifying Prices

-Edit `presets.json` within `ya-provider` directory.
+Update the `presets.json` file in the `ya-provider` directory to adjust prices.

-### Node Details
+### Modifying Node Details

-Modify `globals.json` in `ya-provider` directory: node name, subnet, wallet address.
+Modify the `globals.json` file in the `ya-provider` directory to update node details like node name, subnet, and wallet address.

-### Hardware Resources
+### Adjusting Hardware Resources

-Adjust `hardware.json` in `ya-provider` directory.
+To adjust the hardware resources, update the `hardware.json` file in the `ya-provider` directory.

 ### Scaling Instances

-Execute `docker-compose up -d --scale provider=3`
+To scale instances, execute `docker-compose up -d --scale provider=3`.